nativewind/nativewind/v4-release-DRAFT.md

 To provide a solution for native components that need to access a CSS variable’s value, we have useUnstableNativeVariables().
 This hook can be more efficient than nativeStyleToProp because it bypasses the need to engage enableCSSInterop on the component.

 > It's crucial to avoid using this hook within a web component and restrict its use to .native.js files.
-Failure to heed this warning will result in an error.

 Moreover, this hook is not intended for access to static theme values.
 If you need to reference a static theme value, the Tailwind documentation provides examples on how to accomplish this in JavaScript: https://tailwindcss.com/docs/configuration#referencing-in-java-script